mjordan/hocrify/README.md

     ├── 1948-11-12-04.hocr
     └── 1948-11-12-04.tif
 ```

-Hocrify also provides the option to create an OCR file, which just contains the extracted text content (Hocrify doesn't reprocess the input image):
+Hocrify also provides the option to create an OCR file for each page image, which contains the extracted text content (Hocrify doesn't reprocess the input image):

 ```
 input/